Greece Moments Greece Moments

 Visit to the Monastery of Agios Patapios

-After wellness and relaxation in the thermal springs of Loutraki, you can enjoy the historic Monastery of Agios Patapios, located directly above the village.
-By car, the drive over a steep mountain road takes only 15 minutes.
+After wellness and relaxation in the thermal springs of Loutraki, you can unwind at the historic Monastery of Agios Patapios, located directly above the town.
+The drive up a steep mountain road takes only 15 minutes.
 From the top, there is a breathtaking view of Loutraki and the Gulf of Corinth.

-If you want to feel the full power of this holy place, hike on the dead straight path past the monastery of the prophet Elias Loutraki to the monastery of Agios Patapios, 650 m above sea level.
-From the exit of Loutraki to the monastery it is about 2.5 km.
-For the moderately difficult hike, you should plan a total of 2.5 to 3 hours.
+If you want to feel the full power of this sacred place, hike along the straight path past the Monastery of Prophet Elias in Loutraki to the Agios Patapios Monastery, situated 650 meters above sea level.
+The distance from the outskirts of Loutraki to the monastery is approximately 2.5 km.
+You should plan on 2.5 to 3 hours for this moderately difficult hike.

-• Opening hours Agios Patapios Monastery: open daily (check siesta times with locals in advance), free admission
+• Agios Patapios Monastery opening hours: open daily (check with locals beforehand for siesta times), free admission

 #3 Ancient Corinth